 To ensure that Pediatric Chemotherapy/Biotherapy Providers stay current in their knowledge of safe chemotherapy and biotherapy administration, APHON requires active Providers to renew their status.

-The first renewal will occur within 2 years of attending a pediatric chemotherapy/biotherapy provider course and achieving a passing score on the post-test and will then occur every 3 years thereafter.
-This is an important part of the Pediatric Chemotherapy/Biotherapy Provider Program which allows all Providers to keep pace with the ever changing advancement in medicine and technology.
+The first renewal will occur within two years of attending a pediatric chemotherapy/biotherapy provider course and achieving a passing score on the post-test and will then occur every three years after that.
+This is an essential part of the Pediatric Chemotherapy/Biotherapy Provider Program, which allows all Providers to keep pace with the ever-changing advancement in medicine and technology.

 This online program asks participants to read updated administration material, take a post-test, and complete an evaluation.
-Upon successful completion, participants will be awarded 2 continuing nursing education (CNE) contact hours.
+Upon successful completion, participants will be awarded two continuing nursing education (CNE) contact hours.

 Content of the Program

 - Biotherapy Principles

 The renewal exam consists of 25 questions, and you must achieve a minimum score of 80% to pass.
 If you are unsuccessful in your first attempt, you will be permitted to retake the exam one time at no additional cost.
 If you do not achieve a passing score after two attempts, you will be required to retake the 2-day provider course.